dga711/SessionEzPzMod/README.md

 I expect there will be awesome tools/launchers to aid you with downloading and setting maps, without doing it manually in the future!

 ## Important Notes
-* Texture Mods (Clothes, Decks etc.) need to recreate the full path when the game is not unpacked.
+* ~~Texture Mods (Clothes, Decks etc.) need to recreate the full path when the game is not unpacked.
 So current mods will not work rightaway.
 But seems to work for people.
-There will be better solution in the future.
+There will be better solution in the future.~~ Using MapSwitcher helps with that.
 * After leaving the appartment you will go back to NYC.
 This is something the map switchers will fix for you.

 ## Disclaimer